cibex/stock-logistics-warehouse/stock_quant_cost_info/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of *Quantity Adjustments* in *Stock Quants* to show a new column *Adjustment cost* in *Quant Details* list and PDF report table.
-The value of *Adjustment cost* will be self-calculated according to: (Real Quantity - Theoretical Quantity) \* Product Cost
+This module enhances the Physical Inventory functionality by introducing a new column, Adjustment Cost, within the Quant Details list and its corresponding PDF report.
+The Adjustment Cost is dynamically calculated based on the following formula: (Real Quantity - Theoretical Quantity) multiplied by the Product Cost.

 **Table of contents**